KalpeshManandhar/komp/README.md

 For the code generator, the tests are run using the [**riscv-gnu-toolchain**](https://github.com/riscv-collab/riscv-gnu-toolchain) using the **riscv64-linux-elf-gcc** to assemble and link the generated assembly to an executable.
 The binary is the run on **qemu-riscv64** and the return value is checked.

-***NOTE:** The script assumes you are running on Windows, and uses wsl with Ubuntu to invoke the riscv64-gcc and qemu.
-If you are doing so as well, please make a file `./path_info.ps1` in the project directory and add the paths for the given.*
+***NOTE:** All scripts that require some form of assembling/linking require path information of the gnu-toolchain, please make a file `./path_info.ps1` in the project directory and add the paths for the given.*
 ```powershell
 # the riscv toolchain gcc executable in linux
 $gnu_toolchain = "path/to/gnu-toolchain"